 Some of the wider benefits now offered include:

 Those who have obtained the ICAEW qualification remain in high demand and it continues to have the edge of ACCA or CIMA qualified candidates.
-However, that gap is becoming smaller year-on-year, as more companies see the benefit of having an ACCA/ CIMA accountant with hands on accounts prep experience, who in some instances has a better chance of hitting the ground running.
+However, that gap is becoming smaller year-on-year, as more companies see the benefit of having an ACCA/ CIMA accountant with hands on accounts prep experience to fill ACCA or CIMA jobs, who in some instances has a better chance of hitting the ground running.
 Proven stakeholder management skills, where candidates have been facing off with senior level individuals and influencing business decisions, have continued to be in demand.

 In order to broaden skills in favour of the bigger picture, a number of professionals have been seen to consider sideways moves in terms of their salaries.
 There have also been a number of instances where a pay cut has been taken in order to get back into a role after struggling to find a senior role for some time.